0chain/blobber/README.md

 2. Set up the block_worker URL

-A block worker URL is a field in the `blobber/config/0chain_validator.yaml` and `blobber/config/0chain_blobber.yaml` configuration files that require the URL of bloockchain network you want to connect to.For testing purposes we will connect to the beta 0chain network and replace the default URL in blobber/config/0chain_validator.yaml and 0chain_blobber.yaml with the below-mentioned URL.
+A block worker URL is a field in the `blobber/config/0chain_validator.yaml` and `blobber/config/0chain_blobber.yaml` configuration files that require the URL of blockchain network you want to connect to.
+For testing purposes we will connect to the beta 0chain network and replace the default URL in blobber/config/0chain_validator.yaml and 0chain_blobber.yaml with the below-mentioned URL.
 ```
 block_worker: http://beta.0chain.net/dns
 ```